 During the residency year, residents are encouraged to take on a program development and/or evaluation project that is of benefit to CCS and the population that we serve.
-Residents are expected to review this project with the Director of Training.
-Possible projects may include the development and evaluation of a workshop, group, or new service at CCS, development of evaluation for existing programs, etc. Residents may balance the time allotted for program development to also engage in their own dissertation research work, at their discretion.
-Examples of past program evaluation projects include the development and implementation of a survey to evaluate the drop-in yoga program and the development and implementation of a survey to evaluate telehealth services.
+Possible projects may include the development and evaluation of a workshop, group, or new service at CCS, development and evaluation for existing programs, etc. Examples of past projects include the development and implementation of a survey to evaluate the drop-in yoga program and the development and implementation of a survey to evaluate telehealth services.